FAQs

 Which LLM models can I use with RenX, and how are token costs charged?

 RenX works with most active models from Anthropic, OpenAI, Google, DeepSeek, Meta, Mistral, and more — you choose from the dropdown in your agent settings.
+Available models can change as providers and regional availability change.

 What is prompt caching, and does RenX handle it?